juliariec/juliariec.com/src/pages/posts/good-over-perfect.md

 When I look at my blogroll, there's no real consensus about any of these options, other than the fact that most do not show ads.
 Each site manages to successfully share excellent content while maintaining the personality of the blog itself — in other words, these tradeoffs seem to be mostly up to the blogger's own taste and vision for their site.

-## My Decision
+## My decision

-After thinking this over for a few months, I've decided that trying to perfect the details of my blog at its inception has caused me such paralyzing indecision that it's best to focus on the most important thing: **writing blog posts** .
+After thinking this over for a few months, I've decided that trying to perfect the details of my blog at its inception has caused me such paralyzing indecision that it's best to focus on the most important thing: **writing blog posts**.

 I've been out of practice for over a year, and I need to start writing again before I can truly determine what I want to write and what I want to share with the world.